Snehan2k2/Elec_club_Mini_Task_3/Project 1.md

 ![](http://elonics.in/sites/default/files/inline-images/touch-switch-circuit-using-transistor-schematic.png)

 So, the point is that the touch probes get touched, when the ring is put on, thus lighting up the LED.
-When the ring is off the hand, the LED doesnt glow.
+When the ring is off the finger, the LED doesnt glow.